 Consideration should therefore be given to works to limit the noise impact of such installations.

 Furthermore, the need to size and build such structures and to supply all its components in accordance with international standards and rules but also taking account of local regulations which are sometimes little used elsewhere is a difficulty that must be overcome on the occasion of each project.
+In-depth studies are thus necessary, for the development of technical solutions, in different fields (bringing together all the required skills within the same team able to commit to the varied performances in relation to such contexts. is not nothing):

 ITS will participate in the acoustic insulation of a power station involving two high-power gas turbines (more than 120 MW in single cycle, more than 190 MW in combined cycle) in West Africa.